Harrisburg PA Assault Defense Attorney

 Get Effective & Affordable Legal Representation Today

 If you have been arrested and charged with the crimes of assault, aggravated assault, or simple assault, our Harrisburg assault defense attorney at Holt Law will protect your rights and freedom against these charges.
+Whether this is your first offense aggravated assault in PA or not, we can handle your case.
 Regardless of the charges, our firm can defend your case.

 Should I Get A Lawyer For An Assault Charge?

 If you are charged with simple assault, you must contact an attorney immediately to discuss your options.
-An assault defense attorney will recognize with prosecution policies in the Harrisburg courts and with sentencing and diversion programs that may be offered to you.
+An assault defense attorney will recognize prosecution policies in the Harrisburg courts and with sentencing and diversion programs that may be offered to you.
+If this is your first offense aggravated assault in PA, we will walk you through the process with compassion.

 Pennsylvania Assault Laws & Penalties